Christianity and Computing

 - Computers and the Information Revolution by Kerby Anderson of Probe Ministries (1997)

 - Parables for Modern Academia (1996), by Loren and Debra Haarsma.

 - The Assumptions of Computing (1994), by Jim Huggins of Kettering University.

 - An Essay on Orthodox Faith and Programming (undated) from the Free Orthodox Software website.

 - Ethics in Computer Science (undated), by J. Barry DeRoos of Messiah College.

-- Christian Computing Magazine, a magazine that explores how computing technology can enhance ministry.
+- Christian Computing Magazine, a (now apparently defunct) magazine that explored how computing technology could enhance ministry.

 - Deus Ex Machina, or The True Computerist (undated; early 1980s?), by Tom Pittman.

 Less Serious Links